matty271828/travelbot/README.md

 For this project, I used PostgreSQL to create and update a database.
 A local version was maintained for testing on my machine, and a production version was maintained on Heroku for use with the main web application.

 ### Heroku hosting
 I used the cloud service Heroku to host my web application.
-This was extremely useful since as well the hosting the front-end, I was able to use it to host a production database, and schedule the programme to run daily and update the database.
+This was extremely useful since as well the hosting the front-end, I was able to use it to host a central production database (which could be accessed by both repositories), and schedule the programme to run daily and update the database.
 The front-end (https://github.com/matty271828/travelbotonline) could then pull directly from this database.

+During development, I utilised a local server to be able to test the application without updating and potentially interrupting the live web app.

 ### Screenshots of Web Application